aselshall/pr/rubric.md

 ## Overview

 ### Guidance
+- Check the ["Big Picture"](https://aselshall.github.io/rm/hw/big-picture) for your roadmap

-- For guidance on improving your research paper,check this [Editorial – Why it is a blessing to be rejected: improving science with quality publications](https://doi.org/10.1016/j.ejrh.2020.100717)
+- For general guidance on improving your report,check this [Editorial – Why it is a blessing to be rejected: improving science with quality publications](https://doi.org/10.1016/j.ejrh.2020.100717)
+- Sections 1–6: These rubric sections focus on the structure and content of your report.
+Each section in your report must be accurate, detailed, and logically organized to support your research objectives and findings effectively.
+- Sections 7–10: Improving your writing skills is a main learning objective, and grading with respect to writing quality will be strict.

 ### How to use this rubric?

-This rubric is your guide for developing a high-quality report that meets professional standards.
+This rubric is your guide for developing a high-quality report that meets professional standards including standards of technical writing.
 You can use this rubric to:
 - **Check each criterion** to ensure your report meets the standards and covers all necessary components
 - **Self-assess** your work before submission to identify areas for improvement
 - **Understand grading focus** to prioritize the most important aspects of your report